-We encourage every girl at College to express herself creatively and learn to work collaboratively.
+We encourage every pupil at College to express herself creatively and learn to work collaboratively.

 This is not only enjoyable, stimulating and rewarding in itself, but also helps to develop essential skills and self-confidence.